 And there are countless operations around town that will rent you kitesurfing equipment and that offer lessons for all experience levels.
-We recommend either Source Kiteboarding or Jibe’s Beach Club.
-Both operations have a super friendly, knowledgeable, and patient team of instructors.
+C2Sky offers one of the best kitesurfing camps around.
+Also, both Source Kiteboarding or Jibe’s Beach Club have a super friendly, knowledgeable, and patient team of instructors.
 Plus they take your safety seriously!
 No matter what your experience level, both will make sure you have a great time.

 The Fairy Stream (Suối Tiên in Vietnamese) is a shallow stream that flows through bright orange and white limestone formations.
 The landscape is similar to what you’d find in Utah or Arizona.
 And lush greenery provides some shade which you’ll appreciate in the heat of the day.

 Take your shoes off at the beginning of the walk and wander through the water.
 You’ll need to pay the entrance fee of 15,000 VND for adults, 7,000 VND for children and your ticket will be checked twice during your walk.
 After about 3/4 of a mile the water gets quite deep, you can follow the trail off to the left if you prefer to keep your shorts dry.
 And there is a small waterfall at the very end.
 The entire walk is about 2 miles round trip.

 The Fairy Stream is indeed touristy, but worth visiting regardless.
 Tour groups begin showing up around 12:00pm so best to start early if you want to avoid crowds.